bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+-i noticed i had a consistent vehicle detection on the far right side of the frame for a 2.5x scale factor for the duration of the video.

 -i noticed that i wasn't picking up any of the smaller cars on the road with my current scale factors.  a potential area of improvement is to reduce the window size by setting the scale factor below 1 and experiment with that.